itay-bardugo/python-cron-migration/README.md

     1. `cd` to the path where `cronjobs` was installed (do not `cd` into `cronjobs` folder)
     1.  run `cronmig-revision upgrade`

+### Branching
+when you make a new branch from a repo, you should tell `python-cron-migration` to start a new revision file, which represents the beginning of your changes of the current branching (because all revision files from all branches are are exist within the "master" repo) in order to separate non-relevant revision files from your changes. to make it happen, just add `-h` flag to the `cronmig-revision make [message]` command. it looks like this:
+`cronmig-revision make -h "my new revision head file"` it creates a new revision file, but with no reference to the last revision file.

 ## Testing

 ``` bash